vernonmu/DevMtn-React-Introduction/README.md

 ## Step 5
 ### Summary
-In this step will be adding a setOperator function to our state object that will handle setting our math operator using an `operator` parameter.
+In this step will be adding a setOperator function that will handle setting our math operator using an `operator` parameter.
 ### Detailed Instructions
 There are a couple things to consider on this step.
 When a user types in their first number and then presses an operator we need to do four things.